aedan-chiari/PythonRustIntegration/README.md

    ii.
 Follow the instructions provided on the website to install Rust and Cargo, Rust's package manager.
 3. Create environment using Mamba <= Python 3.10
 4. `mamba install maturin`
+5. `mamba install numpy`
-5. Run `maturin init` from the command line in the ENV you set up using Mamba.
+6. Run `maturin init` from the command line in the ENV you set up using Mamba.

    i.
 Select pyo3 bindings
 7. Paste Rust code from `rustcode_ORIG.rs` into the newly formed Rust project that was created as a result of `maturin init` specifically -> `lib.rs`